haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ### HADDOCK3 execution modes

-HADDOCK3 currently supports three difference execution modes that are defined in the first section of the configuration file of a run.
+HADDOCK3 currently supports three different execution modes that are defined in the first section of the configuration file of a run.

-#### 1. local mode
+#### 1. local mode (multiprocessing)

 In this mode HADDOCK3 will run on the current system, using the defined number of cores (`ncores`) in the config file to a maximum of the total number of available cores on the system minus one.
 An example of the relevant parameters to be defined in the first section of the config file is: